BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_an_Automated_Multisig.md

 ```
 As noted in the previous section, it doesn't matter whether you use addresses or public keys: you'll get the same multisig address.
 However, you must use the same order.
 Thus, it's best for the members of the multisig to check amongst themselves to make sure they all got the same result.

+### Watch for Funds

-The members of the multisig will still need to run `importaddress` to watch for funds received on the multisig address:
+Afterward, the members of the multisig will still need to run `importaddress` to watch for funds received on the multisig address:
 ```
 machine1$ bitcoin-cli -named importaddress address=2Mzw7WBvh9RAQ4ssKqxyNyP7L9NAojLqSW8

 machine2$ bitcoin-cli -named importaddress address=2Mzw7WBvh9RAQ4ssKqxyNyP7L9NAojLqSW8
 ```

-### Respend with a Fairly Normal Transaction
+## Respend with an Automated Transaction

 Afterward, you will be able to receive funds on the multisiganture address as normal.
 The use of `addmultisigaddress` is simply a bureaucratic issue on the part of the recipients: a bit of bookkeeping to make life easier for them.

 But, it makes life a lot easier.
-Because everything is in the wallet, the signers will be able to resepend the funds sent to the multisignature address exactly the same as any other address ... other than the need to sign on multiple machines.
+Because everything is in the wallet, the signers will be able to respend the funds sent to the multisignature address exactly the same as any other address ... other than the need to sign on multiple machines.

-To respend from a multisignature address where `addmultisigaddress` has saved the information into your wallet, you start by collecting your variables, but just the normal ones:
+You start by collecting your variables, but you no longer need to worry about `scriptPubKey` or `redeemScript`:
 ```
 machine1$ utxo_txid=$(bitcoin-cli listunspent | jq -r '.[1] | .txid')
 machine1$ utxo_vout=$(bitcoin-cli listunspent | jq -r '.[1] | .vout')